 WELCOME TO OUR CAMPAIGN

 NOLR is a campaign group established by loved ones of people serving an Order for Lifelong Restriction in Scotland (OLR).
-It campaigns for the abolition of the OLR and resentencing of those currently serving an OLR.
+It campaigns for the reform of the OLR and resentencing of those unjustly sentenced to an OLR.

 NOLR

-We campaign to bring an end to this ineffective and damaging sentence.
-Our aim is to have the OLR abolished and resentencing applied retrospectively to those currently serving an OLR.
+We campaign to bring reform to this ineffective and damaging sentence.
+Our aim is to have the OLR reformed and resentencing applied retrospectively to those unjustly serving an OLR.

 This will ensure that punishment is just and proportionate and relates directly to the offence committed.